 The School of Science department, labs, and centers sponsor a variety of programs designed to inspire students' interest in science and mathematics as well as enrichment programs for science educators.
 Programs range from chemistry magic shows that can visit your elementary school classroom in the Boston area to hands-on workshops for middles school students to intensive year-long research programs for advanced high school students.
 For those who cannot come to our campus, MIT hosts a number of online outreach resources for students and learners.

 This page only lists outreach opportunities within the School of Science.
-To learn more outreach programs at MIT, please visit the MIT Outreach website.
+To learn more about outreach programs at MIT, please visit the MIT Outreach website.

 The MIT Chemistry Outreach Program was developed in 1988 to bring the excitement of chemistry to middle school and high school students in the Greater Boston area.
 Each year MIT Chemistry graduate students visit science classes to present chemistry demonstrations designed to illustrate a broad range of chemical principles.
 Our goal is to stimulate students' interest in chemistry, to demonstrate the relevance of chemistry in every-day life, and to encourage students to consider pursuing careers in science and medicine.
 The 40-50 minute presentation includes sections relating to chemical reactions, acids and bases, polymers, naturally occurring compounds, light, and temperature, followed by a question and answer session.
 No special facilities are required, all supplies are provided by MIT, and there is no charge for the program!

 , an MIT undergraduate student club, conducts Chemistry Magic Shows for elementary schools and community youth programs, with the goal of inspiring an interest in chemistry and science in general through up-close and personal encounters with some unbelievable, but true, chemical phenomena.
 Demonstrations include tricks with acid/base indicators, nylon, and liquid nitrogen, and there are even some hands-on, interactive experiments.